V. Olympiad Stockholm 1912 Football Tournament

 [*1] Van Eek replaced the originally selected Ledeboer, who withdrew due to "unforeseen circumstances";

-while he never was capped for the Netherlands, he represented the Dutch East Indies in its first
+while he never was capped for the Netherlands, Van Eek represented the Dutch East Indies in their

 [*2] Boutmy replaced the originally selected Van der Nagel, who did not obtain leave from military service.